stacks-archive/blockstack-app-generator/README.md

 npm run test
 ```

-This command will generate all four variants of Blockstack apps in folders called .app-gen-test,
+This command will generate the four variants of Blockstack apps in folders called .app-gen-test,
 .webpack-gen-test, .react-gen-test, and .vue-gen-test and assert that all expected files were
 actually created.
 It also runs the `npm run test` command within each app.
+For the
+React, Webpack, and Vue generators, `npm run test` currenlty builds the app, but that command can be
+changed.
+(For React app, the typical test command is react-scripts test.)

 ## License